lukekraus45/BattleShip-Game/docs/Test_Plan.md

   * Preconditions:
     * The game is in the setup phase.
   * Execution Steps:
-    * Use ctrl-c to exit player 0’s client
+    * Click file in the top left, then click on quit.
     * Start a stopwatch
   * Output Values:
     * Player 0’s client should exit, or type 'quit'
-    * Player 1’s client should display a message stating that the connection to player 0 was lost or that player 0 quit.
+    * Player 1’s client should display a message, after waiting for the timeout, stating that the connection to player 0 was lost or that player 0 quit.
   * Postconditions:
     * Player 0’s client is not running
     * Player 1’s client is in the matchmaking stage.